 Phrasing is also the gaps we leave between sentences and the pause after we’ve asked a question.
 We probably raised our pitch as we came to the final word!
 Did we?

-That is what phrasing is, it is not talking all the time with the odd grasping for breath, nor is it monotone lengthy sentences with no form or structure which make the listener believe you, the one talking is bored.
+That is what phrasing is.
+It’s not talking all the time with the odd grasping for breath, nor is it monotone lengthy sentences with no form or structure which make the listener believe you, the one talking is bored.

-As you have space to move, don’t hog one string or one shape.
+As you have space to move, don’t hog one string or a single shape.
 Instead, look for melodic passages which travel through both shapes.
 Again experiment with as many ideas as possible.